ACherry07/Mini-Game-Arcade/README.md

 # Mini-Game-Arcade
-A login based set of games like tic tac toe(and hopefully snake and othello) and puzzles/solvers for Sudoku
+A login based set of games like tic tac toe, snake and othello and puzzles/solvers for Sudoku. used a MySQL backend for authentication and stats.